Corporate Governance

 〈Survey Results〉

-Major Areas Requiring Improvement Major Improvement Measures (Planned)
+| Major Areas Requiring Improvement | Major Improvement Measures (Planned) |

 Conducting Training for Outside Officers

-To promote understanding of the Group’s businesses and issues among outside directors and outside Audit & Supervisory Board members, we implement various initiatives such as providing themed training videos, offering opportunities to participate in seminars conducted by the Group companies for internal and external stakeholders, and conducting training on the marketing services provided by the Group.
+To promote understanding of the Group’s businesses and issues among outside directors and outside Audit & Supervisory Board members, we have implemented various initiatives such as providing themed training videos, offering opportunities to participate in seminars conducted by the Group companies for internal and external stakeholders, and conducting training on the marketing services provided by the Group.
 Going forward, we will continue to explore and implement measures that enrich discussions of the Board of Directors and enhance its supervisory function.

 Remuneration Committee and Nomination Committee